Check items to add to the cart or select all

 Duxbury software is designed for two types - those who don't know braille and those who do.
 DBT allows users to create highly accurate Braille for school books and teaching materials, office memos, bus schedules, personal letters, signs compliant with the Americans with Disabilities Act (ADA) and more.

 DBT is simple to use - beginners learn in just minutes.
 Yet its depth, power and accuracy are such that it is used by most of the major braille production centers throughout the world.
-Supports all commercial Braille embossers.
+Supports virtually all commercial Braille embossers (from very old models to quite recent models).

 The current version provides the following features: